cosmicmonkeysounds/CosmicArduinoAudioCircuitUtilities/README.md

 A basic interface for the H11Fx series of OptoFETs.

-## input_devices/InputDevice.h
+## input_devices

-The base class for all components that will have their state read by the MCU, digital or analog.
+Where all components that will have their state read by the MCU, digital or analog are held.

-### PushButton.h
+### SinglePoleSwitch.h

-A stupid simple on/off pushbutton with debounce.
+Basic on/off switch with debounce.

 ### Potentiometer.h